 - Kenneth Baird (Director of the European Opera Centre in Liverpool)

-- Emma O'Keeffe (MPhil, DIT Conservatory of Music)
+- Emma O'Keeffe (PhD Researcher, DIT Conservatory of Music)

 The steering group is also grateful for the support of the late Canon Bob Reed, Precentor of St Patricks, and for the invaluable advice and guidance of Roy Stanley, Trinity College Dublin.